 \subsubsection{Coisotropic reduction}

-We consider coisotropic submanifolds of symplectic degree $2$ $\N$-manifolds in \S\ref{subsec:coisosubm}, providing their geometric characterization in Theorem~\ref{thm:coisotropic}.
-For a pseudo-euclidean vector bundle $(E,\SP{\cdot,\cdot})$ over $M$, coisotropic submanifolds of the corresponding symplectic degree $2$ $\N$-manifold are identified with quadruples $(N, K, F, \nabla)$ consisting of a submanifold $N$ supporting an isotropic subbundle $(K\to N) \subset (E\to M)$ and an involutive subbundle $F\subseteq TN$, along with a flat, metric $F$-connection $\nabla$ on the quotient vector bundle $(K^\perp/K)\to N$.
+We consider coisotropic submanifolds of symplectic $\N$-mani\-folds of degree $2$ in \S\ref{subsec:coisosubm}, providing their geometric characterization in Theorem~\ref{thm:coisotropic}.
+For a pseudo-euclidean vector bundle $(E,\SP{\cdot,\cdot})$ over $M$, coisotropic submanifolds of the corresponding symplectic $\N$-manifold of degree $2$ are identified with quadruples $(N, K, F, \nabla)$ consisting of a submanifold $N$ supporting an isotropic subbundle $(K\to N) \subset (E\to M)$ and an involutive subbundle $F\subseteq TN$, along with a flat metric $F$-connection $\nabla$ on the quotient vector bundle $(K^\perp/K)\to N$.
 We refer to such quadruples $(N, K, F, \nabla)$ as \emph{geometric coisotropic data} (Definition \ref{def:quadruples}).
 As a special case, we recover the correspondence between graded lagrangian submanifolds and lagrangian subbundles $K\to N$ of $E$ (Corollary~\ref{cor:lag}) stated in \cite{severa:sometitle}.
 Geometric coisotropic data are the fundamental objects allowing constructions involving graded coisotropic submanifolds to be expressed in classical geometric terms.

 In usual symplectic geometry, coisotropic submanifolds are often used to construct new symplectic manifolds via {\em reduction}: concretely, any coisotropic submanifold carries a ``null'' foliation (tangent to the kernel of the restriction of the symplectic form) whose leaf space, whenever smooth, is naturally equipped with a symplectic structure.
 A more fundamental fact underlying this construction is that the {\em basic} functions (i.e., leafwise constant) of a coisotropic submanifold always form a {\em Poisson algebra}.
-For coisotropic submanifolds of symplectic degree-2 $\N$-manifolds, Proposition~\ref{prop:Cbas} gives a geometric description of their sheaves of basic functions, together with their Poisson brackets, in terms of the data $(N, K, F, \nabla)$.
+For coisotropic submanifolds of symplectic $\N$-manifolds of degree $2$, Proposition~\ref{prop:Cbas} gives a geometric description of their sheaves of basic functions, together with their Poisson brackets, in terms of the data $(N, K, F, \nabla)$.